geohot/minikeyvalue/README.md

 - DELETE /key
   - Blocks.
 204 = deleted, anything else = probably not deleted.

+It also now supports a subset of S3 requests, so some S3 libraries will be somewhat compatible.

 ### Start Volume Servers (default port 3001)

 ```